General

 - Don't iterate or generate from other people's AI works.
 Start from your own unique prompts.

 - Don't spam the submission with multiple variations of the same prompt.
-Submit no more than 10-12 variations of a particular output.
+Submit unique and relevant content.
 AI outputs are infinite.
-Part of the art of using AI is curating the results.
+Part of the art of using AI is carefully curating the results.
+Read our Spam Guidelines here.

-Model & Property Release Requirements for Generative AI Content Depicting People
+Model & Property Release Requirements for Real People & Private Property

-Any content created with generative AI tools that depicts, is based on, or is intended to portray an identifiable person requires a model release.
-For example, if you upload a photo of a real person as a prompt, name a specific individual in the prompt, or include prompt keywords intended to instruct the generative AI tool to draw a real person.
+Any AI content that depicts, is based on, or is intended to portray an identifiable person or private property requires a release.
+For example, if you prompt AI with a photo, or the name of, a real person or private property, you need a release.
+Learn more about releases.

 Spam Policy